auditless/cairo-template/README.md

 [Built with **`auditless/cairo-template`**](https://github.com/auditless/cairo-template)

-A minimal template for building smart contracts with Cairo 1.0 using the [Quaireaux](https://github.com/keep-starknet-strange/quaireaux) project defaults.
+A minimal template for building smart contracts with Cairo 1.0.
+Current template supports version `v1.0.0-alpha.6`. using the [Quaireaux](https://github.com/keep-starknet-strange/quaireaux) project defaults.

 ## How it works